 Fully engaging with virtual reality and training in a different environment can help stroke survivors as a new approach in stroke rehabilitation.
 Using motivational factors and rehabilitation knowledge such as repetitive training and feedback loops allows patients to train efficiently.

-We at rewellio just launched our stroke rehabilitation application on the Oculus Quest VR headset.
+We at rewellio just launched our stroke rehabilitation application on the Oculus Quest 1 and 2 and on the Pico neo 2 VR headset.

 Check out the following text if you want to learn more about VR.